10-year-old girl killed in gruesome murder, mother under arrest

 Friends and family honored the victim during a vigil Thursday, with one person saying Victoria Martens will always be remembered by her smile.

-Albuquerque Police identified the suspects in her killing as Victoria's mother, Michelle Martens, her mother's boyfriend, Fabian Gonzalez and Gonzales' cousin, Jessica Kelley.
+Albuquerque Police identified the suspects in her killing as Victoria's mother, Michelle Martens, her mother's boyfriend, Fabian Gonzales and Gonzales' cousin, Jessica Kelley.

 According to a criminal complaint obtained by CNN, officers arrived to discover two adults with minor injuries and saw a third adult attempt to flee the family apartment by jumping off a balcony.

-When police entered the apartment, it was filled with smoke and they discovered the body of Victoria Marten partially wrapped in a burning blanket, inside a bath tub, police say.
+When police entered the apartment, it was filled with smoke and they discovered the body of Victoria Martens partially wrapped in a burning blanket, inside a bath tub, police say.

 According to the complaint, the child had no pulse, her left leg was almost completely cut off and both arms were missing.
 She was pronounced dead at the scene.